 Another solution to get your equipment at a bargain price is to buy something new but out-dated.
 Therefore I got a brand new LG G4 (2015 model sold €699 at its launch) for €147 on Ebay two years later at a Hong Kong Wholesaler.
 Don’t you think €552 savings sound interesting?
 And what if I confess that the price dropped down to €139 two weeks later at the same wholesaler?
 Of course you must be more careful and buy the correct version for your country (H815 for Europe) but it is worth the risk![clear]

 Second hand products should really be considered as well.
 One of the best examples I can give concern my digital camera Canon Powershot SX220 HS.
 I got it brand new at its launch in 2010 for €250.
-Three years later, I bought it for €150 (stolen by 3 Muslim kids to who I gave a lift, lost in the middle of nowhere at 10pm in FRANCE!!!), then I bought a third one fixed by a professional for €80 (I lost this one in Costa Rica…) and finally a forth one I won an auction for €23 with a camera case, 32Gb SDCard and two genuine Canon batteries![clear]
+Three years later, I bought it for €150 (stolen by three teenagers I gave a lift to, lost in the middle of nowhere at 10pm in FRANCE!!!), then I bought a third one fixed by a professional for €80 (I lost this one in Costa Rica…) and finally a forth one I won an auction for €23 with a camera case, 32Gb SDCard and two genuine Canon batteries![clear]

 As you understood, what determinates the price you pay for something is a combination of its launch date, how many middlemen take place between the manufacturer and you as well as its condition and your patience!